 I used my Ryobi AirStrike crown stapler to get this job done.
 This is so much easier than a standard staple gun.

 Follow the instructions on the package on how to cover your button.
-I used 7/8 size buttons for this ottoman.
-I would also recommend using pliers to help close the back onto the button and fabric, again your hands will thank you.
+I used 7/8 size(#30) buttons for this ottoman.
+Tip: Use pliers to help close the back onto the button and fabric, again your hands will thank you.

 Now, it’s time to sit back and enjoy the beauty of your labor.